videolan/x265/doc/reST/cli.rst

 	blocks which are quickly changed and are not referenced are given less bits.
 This tends to improve detail in the backgrounds of video with less detail in areas of high motion.
 Default enabled

-.. option:: --cbqpoffs <integer>

-	Offset of Cb chroma QP from the luma QP selected by rate control.
-	This is a general way to spend more or less bits on the chroma channel.
-Default 0

-	**Range of values:** -12 to 12

-.. option:: --crqpoffs <integer>

-	Offset of Cr chroma QP from the luma QP selected by rate control.
-	This is a general way to spend more or less bits on the chroma channel.
-Default 0

-	**Range of values:**  -12 to 12

 .. option:: --pass <integer>